ql229/ManyStats/README.md

 # Step 4.
 Load the ManyStats package.

-In the script file type this command -
+In the script file copy/paste this command -

 ```
 pacman::p_load(htmlwidgets,DT,RCurl,RJSONIO,ape,devEMF,dynamicTreeCut,extrafont,flextable,ggplot2,ggpubr,ggrepel,grid,gridExtra,installr,magrittr,officer,openxlsx,phytools,plotly,plotrix,rvg,mixOmics)
 library(ManyStats)
 ```

+Then select and click on run or press Ctrl+enter to execute it.

 It will load all the necessary packages that you will need to run the ManyStats functions.

 # Step 5.
 Generating the CSV files.